AlfonsoRodr/Empotrados/README.md

  * @brief Implementation of fingerprint sensor operations using Adafruit Fingerprint library.
  *
  * This file contains the logic to initialize the fingerprint sensor,
- * read and verify fingerprints, and provide feedback to the user through
+ * read and verify fingerprints, and provide feedback to the user through LCD display.
- * LEDs and an LCD display.
-It includes user interaction messages
- * for successful and failed authentication attempts.
+ * It includes user interaction messages for successful and failed authentication attempts.
  *
- * It integrates with the `PasswordManager` module and uses hardware resources
- * such as LEDs and the LCD to display system status and authentication outcomes.
+ * @see PasswordManager
  *
  * @author Alfonso Rodríguez
  * @date 2025-03-26